michami/MBR/README.md

 * Do I have the item? [**0**] No.
 * Does a friend have the item? [**3**] Yes, in their possession.

 > It must be the friend talking to me.
-(A [**2**] would be the other friend who we'd have to find.)
+(A **2** would be the other friend who we'd have to find.)

 * Is the person looking for the item, evil? [**1**] Not obviously so, but may turn out evil later.

 > I have my friend go into hiding and talk to the person looking for the item.
 They tell me the item is dangerous and needs to be destroyed.
 They'll stop at nothing to get the item.

-I offer to destroy it myself and they respond with [**0**] absolutely not.
-Only they can destroy the item.
-I return to my friend but he's missing.
+* I offer to destroy it myself and they respond with [**0**] absolutely not, only they can destroy the item.

+> I return to my friend but he's missing.
 Now I need to find him to retrieve the item so it can be destroyed.
 I recruit the help of the second friend.
 After I get the item, I return it to the person who wants to destroy it.

-Does he reveal himself as being evil? [**3**] Yes!
+* Does he reveal himself as being evil? [**3**] Yes!
 Boss battle.

-(A [**1**] could have meant he tries to use the item for good but it backfires.
-A [**2**] could mean he got corrupted by the item.)
+> (A **1** could have meant he tries to use the item for good but it backfires.
+A **2** could mean he got corrupted by the item.)

 ### Adventure #2